measurestudio/batch_api/readme.md

 overall request.
 Other options include:

 * _sequential_ - execute all operations sequentially, rather than in parallel.
-*This parameter is currently REQUIRED and must be set to true.* (In the future the Batch API will offer parallel processing for thread-safe apps, and hence this parameter must be supplied in order to explicitly preserve expected behavior.)

 Other options may be provided in the future for both the global request and individual operations.